DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/usecase_definitions.md

 ```
 By incorporating the `usecase`s for various system behaviors, the alarm clock is able to be evaluated for functional completeness that cannot be seen in the alarm clock model alone.

-Some questions that can when evaluating the system for functional completeness are below.
+Some questions that come up when evaluating the system for functional completeness are outlined below.
 They can be addressed with the incorporation of a `usecase` definition for the system.

 1. Does the system allow for necessary participants?
 2. Are all necessary functionalities feasible with the current system components?